DanielKng/Tic-Tac-Toe/README.md

 Some features, such as savegames, may seem useless - and they are.
 But this Project is more a learning task for me and others.
 So please keep that in mind!

+## FAQ

+* Can i use your Code in my Project?
+  - Yes!
+But please link this Project in your Program, not in the Sourcecode.
+We worked hard on this and much effort went into th

 ## Screenshots
 Please keep in mind that the Images will be reworked!